 Gotu kola, Mandookparni, Brahmi – Centella asiatica

 Gotu kola relaxes the central nervous system.
-It is useful in behavioural and developmental imbalances such as autism, Asperger’s syndrome or ADHD.
-Gotu kola protects against the ageing process and Alzheimer’s.
-It gives relief in stress, insomnia, epilepsy, emotional turbulence and pitta/vata aggravation.
+It is useful in behavioral and developmental imbalances such as autism, Asperger’s syndrome or ADHD.
+Gotu kola protects against the aging process and Alzheimer’s.
+It gives relief in stress, insomnia, epilepsy, emotional turbulence, and pitta/vata aggravation.
 Gotu kola should not be used with other sedative drugs as it can lead to synergism.

 Guduchi – Tinospora cordifolia

-Guduchi s also known as Gurach, Galo, Gulancha, Guduchi, Amrita, Shindilkodi, Guruch, Guduch, Gudurchi, GULANCHA, HEART-LEAVED MOONSEED and Tinospora.
+Guduchi s also known as Gurach, Galo, Gulancha, Guduchi, Amrita, Shindilkodi, Guruch, Guduchi, Guduchi, GULANCHA, Heart-leaved MOONSEED, and Tinospora.
 It belongs to plant family Menispermaceae.
-It is a herbaceous vine that propogates through stem cutting.
+It is a herbaceous vine that propagates through stem cutting.

 The stem contains several active adaptogenic constituents such as tinosporone, tinosporic acid, cordifolisides A to E, syringen, the yellow alkaloid, berberine, giloin, and a glucosidal bitter principle as well as polysaccharides, including arabinogalactan polysaccharide.
 These active constituents are found to possess anticomplementary and immunomodulatory activities.

-Guduchi contains berberine, isoquinolone alkaloid with AChE (acetylcholinesterase inhibitory) action.
-Berberine helps prevent oxidation damage to bio molecules of brain, reduces peptides that interfere with memory function and lowers lipids that hamper cerebral blood flow.
+Guduchi contains berberine, an isoquinolone alkaloid with AChE (acetylcholinesterase inhibitory) action.
+Berberine helps prevent oxidation damage to biomolecules of the brain, reduces peptides that interfere with memory function and lowers lipids that hamper cerebral blood flow.

 Ginkgo prevents degeneration of sensory organs and promotes memory.
 It slows dementia resulting from hardening of cerebral arteries.

-Ginkgo biloba extract are made from the leaves of the tree.
-Ginkgo leaf extracts are used in brain disorders such as dementia, disturbance in concentration, depressive emotional conditions, dizziness, tinnitus and headache.
-The extract has beneficial effects on the circulatory system especially in geriatric patients.
+Ginkgo biloba extract is made from the leaves of the tree.
+Ginkgo leaf extracts are used in brain disorders such as dementia, disturbance in concentration, depressive emotional conditions, dizziness, tinnitus, and headache.
+The extract has beneficial effects on the circulatory system, especially in geriatric patients.

 Ginkgo is available as capsules, which contains extracts of Ginkgo Biloba.
-The capsules can be taken in dose of 1-2 capsules daily or as directed by health care professional.
+The capsules can be taken in a dose of 1-2 capsules daily or as directed by a health care professional.

-Daily intake of Ginkgo extract in dose of 240 mg helps to prevents dementia or Alzheimer’s disease.
+Daily intake of Ginkgo extract in a dose of 240 mg helps to prevent dementia or Alzheimer’s disease.

-Classical Ayurvedic texts recommends not to take guggul as a single drug but along with other herbs in combination.
+Classical Ayurvedic texts recommend not to take guggul as a single drug but along with other herbs in combination.

 Recent studies showed that trans-zeatin can be a potential drug to treat neural diseases.
 Some researchers found that trans-zeatin actually possesses an inhibitory effect on acetylcholinesterase and it can be used to treat Alzheimer’s disease or related neural dysfunctions, such as dementia.